menmazqj/kudpDetector-demo/README.md

 ### Prerequisites

-All the steps below are performed on openEuler 20.03 LST (linux kernel version 5.10.0).
+All the steps below are performed on openEuler 20.03 LST (linux kernel version 5.10.0) as root user.

 kudpDetector leverages *netstat* to show the number of dropped UDP packets, so *net-tools* is required.